Electrical COC Quote

 • Make certain that switches, sockets and light fittings are operating correctly.

-The home seller is responsible to:
+The seller is responsible to:

-The cost of a Certificate of Compliance (CoC)?
+Costing of the Certificate of Compliance (CoC)?

 • Private and Secure